ivankristianto/wp-passkey/README.md

 ## Description

 Passkeys are a safer and easier alternative to passwords.
 Simply use your fingerprint or face ID to log in with ease.
-No more struggling to remember complex passwords.

 This innovative plugin introduces passkey login to your WordPress experience.
 No more struggling to remember complex passwords.
 Simply use your fingerprint, face ID, or a secure PIN to log in with ease.
 You can still use your username and password to login to your site as fallback.